mdirshaddev/Interview-Practises/readme.md

-# Python
+# C

 ## Basic Algorithm solving

-Right now you are in Python branch here you will find solution in Python coding.
+Right now you are in C branch here you will find solution in C coding.